ClickHouse/ClickHouse/docs/en/operations/settings/settings-query-level.md

 The order of priority for defining a setting is:

-1. Settings in user profiles.
-Set user profiles either by:
+1. Applying a setting to a user directly, or within a settings profile

     - SQL (recommended)
     - adding one or more XML or YAML files to `/etc/clickhouse-server/users.d`